The truth about Fedor Emelianenko

 Does he have anything left now?

 To be completely frank, it’s hard to suggest an argument that he’s got a lot left in the tank now.
 Fedor was looking past his prime when he initially retired in 2012 and this current comeback hasn’t suggested otherwise.
 He was almost knocked out by Maldonado – a man not known for his punching power – and then lost to an average Heavyweight in Mitrione.
-Sure, he beat Mir, but Mir is equally past his prime and the fight was unbelievably wild, bordering on sloppy.
+Sure, he beat Mir and Sonnen, but both of those fighters were equally past their primes and both fights were highly sloppy.

-But Bellator are renowned as a promotion for using legendary fighters who are way past their prime – they even booked Ken Shamrock vs. Royce Gracie in 2016 – and it’s not like Fedor is as far past his prime as either of those men.
-His next opponent, Chael Sonnen, is also past his prime and at 41 he’s almost the same age as the Russian.
-He’s also definitely beatable for a man with the submission skills of Fedor.
+But Bellator is renowned as a promotion for using legendary fighters who are way past their prime – they even booked Ken Shamrock vs. Royce Gracie in 2016 – and it’s not like Fedor is as far past his prime as either of those men.
+His next opponent, Ryan Bader, is most certainly not out of his prime and he’s a genuinely dangerous fighter.
+But he’s not invincible and doesn’t have the best chin – so for a man with the punching power of Fedor, beating ‘Darth’ isn’t an impossible task.

-But get past Sonnen and the likelihood is Fedor will be faced with Ryan Bader – a fighter very much in his prime, and due to his wrestling and athleticism, a fighter who probably would’ve given the 2005 Fedor a tricky fight.
-To see the 2018 version of Fedor face off with him is a pretty disturbing thought.
+Having said that, Bader is a fighter who probably would’ve given the 2005 Fedor a tricky fight due to his wrestling and athleticism.
+To see the 2019 version of Fedor face off with him could prove to be disturbing.
 But of course, only Fedor decides whether he still wants to fight or not.

 And will we ever see him in the UFC?